margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the peace at home
 * Grateful for the people in the Middle East
 * Grateful for the people working at Graceland
-* Grateful for the book "See No Stranger"
+* Grateful for the book 8See No Stranger*
 * Grateful for singers at church
 * Grateful for genuine true selves of people
 * Grateful for the new apartments in Norfolk